Skip to main content

 How big do Dachshunds get?

 Standard Dachshunds typically weigh 16–32 pounds, while miniature varieties weigh under 11 pounds.
+Both stand around 8–9 inches tall at the shoulder.

 How long do Dachshunds live?

-The average lifespan ranges from 12–16 years.
+The average lifespan ranges from 12–16 years, making them one of the longer-living small breeds.

 Are Dachshunds good family dogs?